What Carp Actually Eat in Natural Lakes

 Quick Start

-• Carp in natural lakes feed heavily on bottom food.
+- carp in natural lakes feed heavily on bottom food

-• Different lakes hold different food strengths.
+- different lakes hold different food strengths

-• Bait works best when it fits the lake’s natural menu.
+- bait works best when it fits the lake’s natural menu

-Snails, Mussels, and Hard Food
+Snails, Mussels, and Hard Natural Food

-That is one reason rich, savoury, mineral, and shellfish-style baits can make sense on some waters.
-Even when you are not trying to copy the natural food exactly, you are at least working in the same direction.
+That is one reason rich, savoury, mineral, and shellfish-style baits can make real sense on some waters.
+You are not reproducing a mussel bed perfectly, but you are at least speaking roughly the same language as the lake.

 Insect Larvae and Soft Bottom Feeding

+Bloodworm, midge larvae, caddis, and other insect food make silt-rich areas attractive at certain times.
 Carp root through this sort of ground patiently.
-They do not need a giant clear spot to feed well.
-Sometimes the best area looks dull to the eye but is rich underneath.
+They do not need a giant clean spot to feed well.
+Sometimes the best-looking area to the angler is less useful than a softer area that looks dull on the surface but is rich underneath.

 Seeds, Grains, and Bits Washed In